aamrun/python-puzzles/binary_search_tree/readme.txt

 Preorder traversal
 Postorder traversal
 Invert the tree
+Ceiling and Floor of a tree ( Work in Progress )

 This class will be expanded and branched off into other implementations such as AVL trees, Red-Black trees, Ternary trees etc.